eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - Fetch and validate the OAUTH2 or OIDC metadata used by the Credential Issuer
 - Ensure that out-of-band knowledge is valid

-This is equivalent as [resolving a credential offer](#resolve-a-credential-offer), having authorization code grant, without issuer state.
+This is equivalent to [resolving a credential offer](#resolve-a-credential-offer), having authorization code grant, without issuer state.

 #### Wallet-initiated issuance preconditions